palkan/action_policy/docs/graphql.md

 ## Authorizing Mutations

-Mutation is just a Ruby class with a single API method.
+A mutation is just a Ruby class with a single API method.
 There is nothing specific in authorizing mutations: from the Action Policy point of view, they are just [_behaviours_](./behaviour.md).

 If you want to authorize the mutation, you call `authorize!` method.
 For example: